Hierarchy of Opportunity

 Emotions: excited, optimistic, secure

-The hierarchy of opportunity helps focus efforts into the most productive outcomes.
+The hierarchy of opportunity helps focus efforts on the most productive outcomes.
 If ignored, you run the risk of jumping from one reactionary solution to the next.
-Root problems are hard to find, and even harder to accept in our emotionally charged reality, but they are the only way to discover a better future.
+Root problems are hard to find and even harder to accept in our emotionally charged reality, but they are the only way to discover a better future.

-If you found this article of value please click the ♡ below so others can find this post and follow Flexport Design.
+If you found this article of value follow Flexport Design.